Last updated: 4 November, 2024 @ 12:04

-The Sardines were brushed in olive oil, seasoned with salt and grilled.
+The sardines were brushed in olive oil, seasoned with salt and grilled.
 That was it.
 They were served with some slices of lemon, a small salad of roasted red peppers, and a large amount of a dry Portuguese white wine. 😍

 Sardines can be grilled, baked, pan-fried, pickled and, if you have your own factory and small workforce, canned.
 They are good frozen, but much, much better fresh.